JeronimoDU/myDU-mods/README.md

 # CONTENT:

-Zip file contains asset entries toward existing models located in the client original folders, and new textures.
+Zip file (150mo) contains asset redirection entries toward existing models located in the client original folders, and new textures.

 Textures are all *.png format, lighter and easier to modify.